unipr-org/QC/jupiter-notebook/README.md

-# Qiskit Development Environment with Docker
+# Qiskit Development Environment with Jupyter Notebook on Docker

 This project sets up a Qiskit development environment using [Jupyter Notebook](https://jupyter.org) on Docker.
 The container is based on jupyter/minimal-notebook image, and, has Qiskit and some useful packages (check `requirements.txt`), allowing you to develop quantum programs locally and execute them inside the container.